-I certify that, to the best of my knowledge and belief: The statements of fact contained in this report are true and correct.
-The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions.
-I have no (or the specified below) present or prospective interest in the property that is the subject of this report, and I have no (or the specified below) personal interest with respect to the parties involved.
-I have performed no (or the specified below) services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment.
-I have no bias with respect to any property that is the subject of this report or the parties involved with this assignment.
-My engagement in this assignment was not contingent upon developing or reporting predetermined results.
+I certify that, to the best of my knowledge and belief:

-My compensation for completing this assignment was not contingent upon developing or reporting predetermined results.
-My compensation for completing this assignment is not contingent upon the reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal.
-My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice.
-I have (or have not, if specified below) made a personal inspection of the properties that are the subject of this report.
-(Any other signatories to this report have either made or not made a personal inspection of the properties as noted below.)
-No one provided significant mass appraisal assistance to the person signing this certification.
+- The statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no (or the specified below) present or prospective interest in the property that is the subject of this report, and I have no (or the specified below) personal interest with respect to the parties involved. - I have performed no (or the specified below) services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - I have no bias with respect to any property that is the subject of this report or the parties involved with this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - I have (or have not, if specified below) made a personal inspection of the properties that are the subject of this report.
+(Any other signatories to this report have either made or not made a personal inspection of the properties as noted below.) - No one provided significant mass appraisal assistance to the person signing this certification.
 (The name of each individual providing significant mass appraisal assistance, if any, is stated below.)
-Provided Significant Inspected Appraisal Assistance?
-Property?
-Yes Yes 7/14/2022 Yes / No Yes Yes Yes!
-No No No Yes / No District Manager List of other individuals who provided significant mass appraisal assistance and/or personal inspection statement of any signatories: 7/14/2022 YES YES